Green-Screen/Creations/Modules/TerminalService/API Reference.md

 - Custom Event Types.
 - Allows for multiple listners of a remote event "Not functions"
 - Fully Type annotated with autofill.
+- Built in rate limiter.
+- Built in security against exploitation manipulation

  														How to setup?